amnda-d/sideeye/doc/source/configFile.rst

   average_forward_saccade
   average_backward_saccade

-region_output
+output_columns
 ~~~~~~~~~~~~~

-This section specifies the columns that should be included in the output file for region measures.
+This section specifies the columns that should be included in the output file.
 Each output column has two parameters:

 ``exclude``: A boolean (true/false) value specifying whether the column should be excluded from the output report.
 If true, the column will be excluded.
 If false or not included in the configuration, the column will be included.